adas7232/adas7232.github.io/_posts/2022-08-21-Is-fasting-and-vegeterrien-diet-always-good-for-health.md

 author: abhijitdas
 paginate: true
 ---
-I always told and also thought that the vegetarian diet is the best for maintaining good health.
-I have no reason to doubt as I didn't find anyone who express any other opinion.
-Being a non-vegetarian for life, I know that it would be pretty hard for me to maintain it for long.
-Then in late 2019, I decided to give it a try.
-It was purely an experimental study on my body.
-At the beginning, as expected, it was hard.
-But then within a few weeks or so, I got used to with it.
-I did continue the vegetarian streak for 2 years.
-I did all the routine check-ups as I usually do.
-I noticed the following -
+I’ve always believed, and been told, that a vegetarian diet is the best way to maintain good health.
+I never had a reason to doubt this since no one around me expressed a different opinion.
+However, as someone who’s been a non-vegetarian my whole life, I knew it wouldn’t be easy for me to stick to a vegetarian diet.

+In late 2019, I decided to give it a try.
+It was purely an experiment to see how my body would respond.
+As expected, it was tough at first.
+But after a few weeks, I got used to it.
+I stuck to the vegetarian diet for two years and continued with my regular health check-ups.
+Here’s what I observed during this period:

+1. **Stomach Issues Improved**:
-1. I always had stomach issues and had indigestion since school days and had to undertake Omeprazole course once in every few months.
-With vegetarian diet I rarely took any medications for stomach issues or indigestions.
+   I’ve had stomach issues and indigestion since my school days, often needing to take Omeprazole every few months.
+On a vegetarian diet, I rarely needed medication for these problems.

+2. **Constipation Resolved**:
-2. I had constipation but I didn’t look for a specific reason behind it.
-While experimenting with my food especially with veg diet, I found that only specific food contributes to my constipation and then subsequent indigestion.
-I removed those foods for example milk, lentil etc. from the list and I solved that issue.
+   I also dealt with constipation but never looked into the specific causes.
+During this experiment, I found that certain foods, like milk and lentils, triggered my constipation and indigestion.
+Once I removed these foods, the problem disappeared.

+3. **Weight Loss**:
-3. I lost about 35 pounds in two years even with the similar quantity of food intake.
+   Over two years, I lost about 35 pounds, even though I ate a similar quantity of food.

-4. I was able to do regular exercise as I did before starting the vegetarian diet.
+4. **Exercise Routine Unchanged**:
+   I continued to exercise regularly without any changes in my routine.

+5. **Vitamin Deficiency**:
-5. The blood work shows deficiency in some vitamins probably because I didn't diversify my food enough.
+   My blood work showed some vitamin deficiencies, likely because I didn’t diversify my vegetarian diet enough.

+6. **No Change in LDL**:
-6. I always had high LDL and that didn't change at all (neither decreased or increased) during the 2 years of vegetarian diet.
-This was kind of surprising for me after seeing some of the documentaries on the Netflix claiming vegetarian diet greatly improves LDL level.
+   I’ve always had high LDL cholesterol, and it stayed the same during the two years of being vegetarian.
+This surprised me, especially after seeing Netflix documentaries claiming that a vegetarian diet improves LDL levels.

-Since late 2021, I started non-veg diets gradually even though I do not plan to consume any types of red meat in the immediate future.
-The idea behind this is to make my food more complete by consuming required nutrition naturally without taking supplements.
+In late 2021, I slowly started eating non-vegetarian food again, though I plan to avoid red meat for now.
+My goal is to create a balanced diet and get all the necessary nutrients naturally, without relying on supplements.
 As of now, I feel great.

-Our body is an immensely complex machine that we haven’t yet figured out how it works.
-On top of that, every human body is a little different and needs some tuning to transform it a perfectly running machine.
-And that's why same food doesn't suit or provide nutrition in the same way to all.
-Experimenting with food will provide the opportunity to fine tune the optimal food habits.
-Removing foods that causes issues will certainly help reduce the need for medications.
-One can only see or feel it by experimenting.
+Our bodies are incredibly complex, and each one works a little differently.
+What works for one person may not work for another.
+That’s why experimenting with food is so important.
+It allows us to discover what suits us best and helps fine-tune our eating habits.
+By removing foods that cause problems, we can reduce the need for medication and feel healthier.

-There is a huge impact of doing fasting or intermittent fasting for good health.
-I will talk about it in the next blog.
+I also believe fasting or intermittent fasting plays a big role in maintaining good health.
+I’ll share my thoughts on this in the next blog.